carlospatinos/minesweeper/README.md

 # MINESWEEPER project

-This is a Java project using both maven and following common structure for a java project.
+This is a Java project using maven, following common structure for a java project.
 The intention is to practice TDD

 Things to keep in mind and help you improve your clean code:
  * Work in pairs